aantron/promise/doc/docs/performance.md

 - When given a nested promise, [`Repromise.resolve`](API#resolve) is slower than `Js.Promise.resolve`.
 However, this is because `Js.Promise.resolve` is [not type-safe](DesignFAQ#why-are-js-promises-not-type-safe), and simply returns its argument as its result. `Repromise.resolve`, instead, allocates two new objects: a new JS promise, and a [wrapper object](Interop#representation) to prevent the outer and inner promises from collapsing into each other.
 These two allocations are probably the reason why `Repromise.resolve` is up to about twice as slow on nested promises, as on non-promise values.

-- [`Repromise.then_`](API#then) is about twice as slow as `Js.Promise.then`.
+- [`Repromise.then_`](API#then) is about half as fast as `Js.Promise.then`.
 This is due to dynamic checks for nested promises, and due to [setting up asynchronous exception handling](API#onunhandledexception).
 However, the difference is not significant. `then_` is almost always used around I/O, which takes much longer than tens of nanoseconds to complete.